skramm/homog2d/docs/homog2d_manual.md

 A unit-test program is included, can be run locally and is also used by GitHub CI.
 It is uses the [Catch2](https://github.com/catchorg/Catch2) library.
-The Github CI loads the 2.13.6 release.
+The Github CI (aka "Github Acionts") loads the 2.13.6 release.
 It is build and run with `$ make test`
-The CI launches the tests with both Ubuntu 20 (gcc9.4) and Ubuntu 22.
+The CI launches the tests with both Ubuntu 20 (gcc9.4) and Ubuntu 22, and also makes sure that the Microsoft C++ compiler is able to build the software
+(but it does not run the tests with it).

 If you have Opencv installed on your machine, you can run the additional tests that make sure the Opencv binding stuff runs fine by passing make option `USE_OPENCV=Y`:
 ```